gro-david/cammp-week-2023/newText.md

 Due to the workpiece spinning at high speeds around the $x$-axis, one could simplify the model by assuming the speed as infinite, rendering the workpiece a geometrical zylinder.
 The cuttingdepth is limited by the rotation-axis $x$ and the radius $r$ or hight of the zylinder.

-## First approach
+## I. First approach
 As the workpiece is spinning at infinite speed, all changes made at a position $x$ will be applied around the zylinder.
 It is fully symmetrical.
 Thus, the 3D-form of the tool should not make a difference, as only it's deepest cuts have to be taken into account.
 This would allow to simplify the model further.
 Representing the workpiece and tool only as a cross-section in a binary matrix with $r$-rows and $x$-collumns, where the $1$ represent the workpiece and the $0$ represent empty space, we should be able to substract the tool from the workpiece.
 The new matrix would represent a cross-section of the new workpiece with a cutout resembling the tool.
 By rotating the Matrix around the $x$-axis, the 3D-form would be computable.
+This is equal to the assumption that all parts of the tool cut at the same depth.

 ### Implementation
 #### Slices